movementlabsxyz/MIP/MIP/MIP-60/README.md

 **Types of bridge mechanisms**

-There are three types of crosschain bridges.
+There are three types of cross-chain bridges.
 They differ in the way they handle the native assets (source chain) and the representation of the assets (wrapped asset) on the target chain.

 1. **burn/mint**: the asset is burned on the source chain and an asset is minted on the target chain.
 _Supply: The bridge operator is in control of creating supply on both chains._